oriolrius/nodered-contrib-kafka/DEBUG_GUIDE.md

 # Kafka Client Debug Guide

 This guide explains how to use the comprehensive debug information added to the Kafka client nodes.
+The library has been migrated from kafka-node to kafkajs for better performance and modern features.

 ## Debug Information Available